Home ยป

 Baldwin Hills Scenic Overlook

 This is one of my favorite locations for portrait sessions with sweeping views of downtown Los Angeles, modern architectural elements, and tall grassy fields that create a perfect mix of urban and natural aesthetics.
-You will find modern staircases and clean lines add a sleek, contemporary feel, while the elevation makes it an ideal spot for golden hour, ensuring flattering, soft lighting.
-For the best results, plan your session during sunset.
+The elevation makes it an ideal spot for golden hour, ensuring flattering, soft lighting.
+For the best results, plan your session before sunset.
 Paid parking is available at the top of the hill.
-6300 Hetzler Rd, Culver City, CA 90232

 Santa Monica Pier